-a.
-The health and safety of every student at Salve Regina is of utmost importance.
-Salve Regina recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that an incident of violence occurs, including, but not limited to, domestic violence, dating violence, stalking, or sexual assault, may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-Salve Regina strongly encourages students to report incidents of violence to University officials.
-A bystander acting in good faith, or a reporting individual acting in good faith [including a Complainant], who discloses any incident of violence to Salve Regina's officials or law enforcement will not be subject to Salve Regina's code of conduct action for violations of alcohol- and/or drug-use policies occurring at or near the time of the commission of the incident of violence.
+University strongly encourages students to report incidents of sexual harassment to university officials.
+A bystander acting in good faith, or a reporting individual acting in good faith [including a Complainant], who discloses any incident of sexual harassment to university officials or law enforcement will not be subject to a University code of conduct action for violations of alcohol - and/or drug-use policies occurring at or near the time of the commission of the incident of sexual harassment.

-IX.
-Options for Reporting Prohibited Conduct
+X. Options for Reporting Prohibited Conduct